Art Marketing

 I have an obligation to the first viewer--myself, and I try as best I can to be in close alignment with my creative abilities and inspirations in that personal relationship.
 The "second circle" of friends and other viewer' s response is important, but it does not determine how I research and develop my own art work.

-I also have created a Gallery of my artwork on this website.
-I can provide Paypal for purchase and can easily update it with new work.
 QR codes on the artwork labels permit viewers to scan with a QR scan app and purchase directly.
 I find that although it is very convenient to be able to pay for the artwork and then take it off the wall, not many do it.
-Perhaps they are uncomfortable with that type of purchase, but I have had some buyers that way.
+Perhaps they are uncomfortable with that type of purchase.

-Please view my website Gallery link below and the other links I have for my artwork.
-They may help you envision your art online and encourage you to place your art on the Internet.
+Please view my website Gallery link below and the other links I have had for my previous artwork.
+They may help you envision your art online and encourage you to place your art on the Internet with a website platform.

 Go to my Gallery on this website!